 - Residents are expected to participate in recruitment of future residency candidates as determined by the RPD.

 - Promotion of UB SPPS residency program occurs at many national meetings.

-- ASHP Midyear Clinical Meeting
+- o ASHP Midyear Clinical Meeting

 - Residency Showcase (PGY1 and PGY2 programs)

 - Personnel placement service (PGY2 programs only)

 - o ACCP annual meeting

-- APhA annual meeting
+- o APhA annual meeting

-- NCPA annual meeting
+- o NCPA annual meeting

-- AMCP annual meeting
+- o AMCP annual meeting

 - Pre-screening of residency applicants

-- Applicants will be pre-screened by program directors and/or program preceptors using an objective evaluation tool (Appendix H):
+- O Applicants will be pre-screened by program directors and/or program preceptors using an objective evaluation tool (Appendix H):

 - Academics performance

 - Recommendations

 - Pharmacy work experience

 - APPE experience

 - Teaching/presentation experience

-- Professional involvement and leadership

-- Scholarship activity

-- Letter of intent

-- Programs reserve the right to make or deny offers for on-site interviews based on factors other than objective numeric rating of the items listed above and such information should be documented.

-- Programs may opt for a preliminary telephone/video conference interview to determine whether a candidate should be offered an on-site interview.

-- All residency candidates will be provided online access to this Handbook and the appropriate policies when they are extended an offer for an onsite interview (i.e. leave policy, dismissal policy, requirements for completion of residency program) and will be asked to sign and return and acknowledgement of receipt of these policies upon accepting an interview offer.

-- Any program entering into Phase II of the Match will use the same process as described above to screen applicants.
+- Professional involvement and leadership - Scholarship activity - Letter of intent - Programs reserve the right to make or deny offers for on-site interviews based on factors other than objective numeric rating of the items listed above and such information should be documented. - Programs may opt for a preliminary telephone/video conference interview to determine whether a candidate should be offered an on-site interview. - O All residency candidates will be provided online access to this Handbook and the appropriate policies when they are extended an offer for an onsite interview (i.e. leave policy, dismissal policy, requirements for completion of residency program) and will be asked to sign and return and acknowledgement of receipt of these policies upon accepting an interview offer. - Any program entering into Phase II of the Match will use the same process as described above to screen applicants.
 Depending on geographic location of the candidates, interviews with candidates may take place on-site or via telephone or video conference.

-- Interview

-- On-site interviews will be one day in duration, consisting of:

-- One-on-one or group interviews with RPD and/or residency preceptors.

-- Presentation or patient case discussion with UB SPPS faculty and pharmacy residents or site preceptors/personnel.